holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 - Split of 90%/10% for the training and calibration sets, respectively
 - Random sampling (as balanced subset sampling did not provide any added benefit according to the paper)
 - 50 epochs
-- Adam with fixed learning rates [10e-4, 3 * 10e-4, 10e-3] (the authors also include over optimizers but we focus exclusively on using Adam)
+- Adam with fixed learning rate [10e-4]
 - Batch size = 256
 - Fully connected MLPs with 3 hidden layers and 2048 units each
 - With and without dropout
 - A simple convolutional network with 4 layers, 5x5 spatial kernel, stride 1 and 256 channels
 - Logistic regression
-- 30 different seeds to visualize uncertainty bands
+- 10 different seeds to visualize uncertainty bands  (30 in original paper)

 The authors also mention experimenting with replacing ReLU with tanh, batch-norm, layer-norm etc., but it is unclear if these tests were included in their final results.
 Thus, we only consider the experiment using the above settings.

 ### Experiment 1: How does temperature scaling during gradient descent affect generalization?
-As an initial experiment, we want to validate if temperature scaling during gradient descent improves generalization.
+As an initial experiment, we want to validate why temperature scaling is needed.
-For this, we train a MLP using ReLU and 3 hidden layers of 2048 units each, respectively.
+For this, we train an MLP using ReLU and 3 hidden layers of 2048 units each, respectively.
 We do not include dropout and we train for 50 epochs.

-To visualize the results, we report the testing accuracy and testing cross entropy after each epoch to see how (and if) temperature scaling improves generalization when the model becomes increasingly overconfident.
-For computational purposes, we conduct our test using 10 different seeds rather than 30.

-**Expectations a priori:**
-- Hypothesis 1: We expect to see cross entropy increase while accuracy decreases when not including temperature scaling (motivation for temperature scaling in the first place)
+**Our hypothesis is:**: The test cross entropy should gradually increase while test accuracy decreases over time (motivation for temperature scaling in the first place, model overconfidence).
-- Hypothesis 2: We expect to see lower generalization error when including temperature scaling, and we also expect it to become increasingly pronounced over time (motivation for temperature scaling during gradient descent)

-Here are the results from our Hypothesis 1:
+**Here are the results from this initial experiment:**
 ![](/images/small_data_big_decisions/acc_vs_test_entropy_mean_no_scaling.png)
+Clearly, the test entropy does decline initially and then gradually increase over time while test accuracy keeps improving.
+This is evidence in favor of hypothesis 1.
+Figure 3 in Guo et al., 2017, demonstrates the exact same effect on CIFAR-100.
+*Note:* We have smoothed the results a bit to make the effect more visible.

+**Conclusions from Experiment 1:**
+- If we keep training large neural networks for sufficiently long, we start to see overconfident probabilistic predictions, making them less useful out-of-sample.

+To remedy this effect, we can incorporate temperature scaling which a) ensures probabilistic forecasts are more stable and reliable out-of-sample and b) improves generalization by scaling training cross entropy during gradient descent.
+This was shown in Guo et al., 2017.

+### Replicate the conclusion of the paper
+Having shown that temperature scaling is needed, we now turn to the primary experiment - i.e., how does test cross-entropy vary as a function of the size of our training dataset.

+We are essentially replicating Figure 5 on page 5 of the paper.
+Our results look as follows: